silx-kit/pyFAI/doc/source/pyFAI.rst

 to a “random read / linear write” backward algorithm which is more suitable for parallelization.
 As a farther improvement on the algorithm, the use of compressed sparse row (CSR) format was introduced, to store the LUT data.
-This algorithm was implemented both in Cython-OpenMP and OpenCL.
+This algorithm was implemented both in [Cython]_-OpenMP and OpenCL.
 The CSR approach has a double benefit: first, it reduces the size of the storage needed compared to the LUT by a factor two to three, offering the opportunity of working with larger images on the same hardware.